-You might be struggling with whether you need to bring your stroller to Disneyland or should you leave it home.
-A stroller can be a huge help, but at times it can be a hassle.
+You might be struggling with deciding whether you need to bring your stroller to Disneyland or leave it at home.
+A stroller can be a huge help, but at times, it can be a hassle.
 Maybe you are thinking of renting a stroller, and again, that comes with a whole new set of conveniences and inconveniences.

 Mommy Frog's Hop Tips for Using a Stroller at Disneyland

 If you have a multi-day trip, you can save money — from $18 to $36 per day — by bringing your own stroller.
 We are always looking for ways to save money at Disneyland, so bringing our own stroller can help us keep more green in our wallet.
 Your own stroller can be easier to find in a crowded parking area.
 Plus, it is a familiar spot for your little froglet.
 It's also nice to be able to take it with you back to your hotel.